oceanhackweek/ohw-resources/docs/prep/git.md

 git push origin master
 ```

+!!! note
-!
-Note they appear on your fork, but not on the main repo.
+    They appear on your fork, but not on the main repo.

 Submit a pull request by clicking `New pull request`: